Many or all companies we feature compensate us. Compensation and editorial

 • Must have a referral form from a community agency or immigration attorney showing your proof of immigration eligibility

-There are a few different loan structures, including credit building loans, business loans, and loans that cover the costs to apply for citizenship, adjustment of status or green card, or temporary protected status renewal.
+Its loan structures include credit building loans, business loans, and loans that cover the costs to apply for citizenship, adjustment of status or green card, or temporary protected status renewal.
 All loans are 0% interest.

 • Must be eligible to file with United States Citizenship and Immigration Services for citizenship financing